FrancoResearchLab/SWANS/README.md

 ORGANISM: human
 ```

 If you have FASTQ files, use `fastq`, if you have cellranger output (including outs dir), use `cellranger`.
 If you only have the feature-barcode matrix files (barcodes, features, matrix files), use `matrix`.
 If you are running Cell Ranger, you have the option of creating BAM files, which is a timely process and produces large files, but may be needed for specific purposes.
-You have the option to create coallated report of the summary HTML Cell Ranger reports; this option will not work if `matrix` is the `starting_data`.
+You have the option to create collated report of the summary HTML Cell Ranger reports; this option will not work if `matrix` is the `starting_data`.

 ```yaml
 # starting point data (e.g., fastq, cellranger, matrix)